iona-b/always-balanced-frontend/README.md

 To run Always Balanced, first clone both the front and back end repositories into a single directory.

-cd into the always-balanced-frontend directory and run the following commands in your terminal:
+cd into the always-balanced-backend directory and run the following commands in your terminal:

 ```
 bundle install          # to track and install the exact versions of ruby gems needed for Always Balanced